 For 1964, Buick discontinued the small V8 in favor of a new 300 cu. in.
 (4,923 cc) engine.
 The bigger engine had basically the same architecture as the aluminum V8 and initially shared the older engine’s aluminum heads, but the block was now a thinwall cast iron design — in essence, a bored-and-stroked V8 version of the Fireball V6.
 The larger V8 made 210 gross horsepower (157 kW) in low-compression two-barrel form and 250 hp (186 kW) with 11.0:1 compression and a four-barrel carburetor.
 (Oldsmobile, incidentally, did not use this engine, having developed its own all-new cast iron 330 cu. in.
 (5,404 cc) V8 for the A-body cars.)

 The following year, Buick discarded the V8’s aluminum cylinder heads in favor of cheaper cast iron heads.
 The all-iron 300 cu. in.
-(4,923 cc) V8 now weighed almost 150 lb (67 kg) more than the original aluminum V8, but was still lighter than either any other GM V8 of similar displacement or, for that matter, Ford’s smaller 289 cu. in.
+(4,923 cc) V8 now weighed almost 150 lb (67 kg) more than the original aluminum V8, but was still lighter than either any other GM V8 of similar displacement, with dry weight comparable to that of Ford’s smaller 289 cu. in.
 (4,728 cc) engine, another thinwall iron design.

 The Fireball V6, meanwhile, returned basically unchanged for 1964.
 It was now standard not only on the Buick Special, but also the new A-body Oldsmobile F-85, where the engine was dubbed “Econ-O-Way.”
 The V6 returned for 1965, but Buick expanded its bore and stroke to match those of the cast iron V8, bringing the V6’s displacement to 225 cu. in.
 (3,692 cc).
 In this form, the V6 had 155 gross hp (116 kW) — raised in 1966 to 160 hp (119 kW) — matching the old aluminum V8 and offering better fuel economy at much lower cost.